 Chipotle lime ranch dressing is smoky, tangy, and as spicy as you want it to be!
 This versatile southwest salad dressing is the ultimate topping for salads, tacos, wraps, and so much more.

-This twist on ranch dressing is everything, you guys.
+This twist on ranch dressing is so good.
 The way you can achieve this level of flavor in under 10 minutes is a little mind-blowing, honestly!
 Boring salads are definitely a thing of the past.
-If you're a fan of Mexican inspired recipes, I think that you'll like this dressing a whole lot.
+If you're a fan of Mexican inspired recipes, I think that you'll like this chipotle ranch dressing a whole lot.

 What you'll need to make it

 - Sour cream - this gives a little bit of tang and a cooling sensation

 - Mayo - it's the rich creamy base.
 Paired with the sour cream, it creates that signature ranch flavor.

 - Cilantro - make sure it's as fresh as possible for this vibrant dressing